botaul/botmaster/README.md

-## DMs examples (based on constants)
+## DMs examples (based on administrator_data)
 You can tweet more than one media with media link on tweet.
 Open your twitter app then tap (hold) the tweet. media link will automatically copied. then send the link to this bot from DM.
 ### Quote-retweet
 `fess! your message https://twitter.com/username/41890813214140?=19` (by attaching media, url, or not)
 ### Make a thread
-All menfess keywords are supported with 'making a Thread' when more than 280 characters are given. <br>
 `fess!
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.` (by attaching media, tweet url, url, or not)
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.` (by attaching media, url, or not)
 ### Normal tweet
 `fess! your message` (by attaching media, url, or not)
 ### Admin command
 `set! add_muted word1 word2 word3 word-n` <br>
 `set! rm_muted word1 word2 word3 word-n` <br>
 `set! db_update` <br>
-`set! display_muted`
+`set! display_muted` <br>
+For add_muted and rm_muted, you can add space into your words by giving "_".
+Example:
+`set! add_muted _word1_ word2_word3 word-n` <br>
+This command will append " word1 ", "word2 word3", and "word-n" to Muted words list.

 ## Deploy to Heroku